thanasisn/SDR_enhancement_LAP/article/article.md

 }

 \caption{Example of CE identification in Thessaloniki for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in one minute steps.
-The red line shows the modelled threshold $E$ for the detection of CE events, which are denoted with red circles.
-The black curve represents the TSI at the top of the atmosphere, adjusted for the actual Sun-Earth distance and multiplied by the cosine of SZA.}\label{fig:example-day}
+Red line shows the modelled threshold $E$ for the detection of CE events, which are denoted with red circles.Black curve represents the TOA TSI on horizontal plane.}\label{fig:example-day}
 \end{figure}

 \begin{figure}[H]